thekylew/ws-planning-poker-client/README.md

 ## Architecture
 This app can support potentially infinite simultaneous Planning Poker sessions, one for each team.
 Each team has a dedicated subdomain at wsplanningpoker.com.
 For example, a team called Office has the subdomain office.wsplanningpoker.com.
 Within the app, there is a concept of a `teamId` which is simply the subdomain of the URL.
 This is used to keep voting sessions separate on the backend within the DynamoDB tables used by the API.
 This frontend code has a hook at `hooks/useTeamId.js` that is used to access this ID.

 A websocket connection is used on each client to connect to the API.
 This allows the backend to update users of one another's actions in real time.
 A service at `services/WebSocketService.js` has been implemented which wraps the client's socket in a Singleton pattern in order to avoid duplicate connections among the app's components, as would happen with a `useWebSocket` hook.
-This service is used directly by the components in several places, as well as by `hooks/useVotes.js` which listens to vote updates and recalculate voting data when it changes.
+This service is used directly by the components in several places, as well as by `hooks/useVotes.js` which listens to vote updates and recalculates voting data when it changes.
 The `useVotes` hook is used in turn by various components which display this data.

 ## Todo
 * Refactor to wrap User Info Entry in a real HTML form so that the user can hit Enter rather than having to click the "Join Planning" button.